 Thomas Britten (1858-1910): In 1878 Britten was capped when a player for Parkgrove, a long-defunct club from the Govan area of Glasgow.
 In what was Wales’ 3rd international match Scotland inflicted a disastrous 9-0 hammering at the 1st Hampden Park, Wales’ record defeat to this day.
 He won another cap in 1880, another comprehensive defeat by Scotland at the same venue (5-1), while back in Wales playing for Presteigne, the precursor of today’s Presteigne St Andrews, struggling at tier 4 (mid) in the Welsh pyramid.
 Then the English FA discovered he was born just two miles from the Welsh border in Shobdon, Herefordshire.
-In the days when place of birth was the only criteria, their objections abruptly ended his international career.
+In the days when place of birth was the only criterion, their objections abruptly ended his international career.

 Humphrey Jones (1862-1946): Instrumental in the development of football in Bangor, Jones won six Welsh caps in 1885 and 1886 while a Bangor City half-back, before the classics scholar moved to Scotland to take up a teaching post and won a further eight caps between 1887 and 1891, three when with Queens Park in Glasgow and five with East Stirlingshire in Falkirk.